 - 2 tsp dry instant yeast

-- Combine flour, yeast, carvi seeds (optional) and salt in a large bowl.
-Stir in water until it’s well combined.
+- Combine the all-purpose flour, yeast, carvi seeds (optional) and salt in a large bowl.
+Stir in water and combine with wooden spatula.

-- Cover with plastic wrap and let stand at room temperature for 3 hours.
+- Cover with plastic wrap and let the dough sit at room temperature for 3 hours.

-- Place in a parchment paper-lined bowl and cover with a towel.
-Let stand on counter top for about 35 minutes to prove it.
+- Place the dough onto a piece of parchment paper-lined bowl and cover with a clean kitchen towel.
+Let it stand on counter top for another 30 minutes or until the oven will be reheated.

-- When oven reaches 450 °F (ca. 232 °C) carefully, using oven gloves, lift the parchment paper and dough from the bowl and place gently into the hot pot. (parchment paper goes in the pot too) Cover and bake for 40 minutes.
+- When oven reaches 450 °F (ca. 232 °C) carefully, using oven gloves, lift the parchment paper with the dough, from the bowl and place it gently into the hot Dutch oven.
+Be extremely careful, as the Dutch oven is very hot!!
+Cover with lid and bake for 40 minutes.

 - After 40 minutes baking, remove the lid and return the bread in Dutch oven back to the oven and bake for additional 10 – 15 minutes.
 Keep a close eye on the bread, as temperatures of ovens may vary.
 Once the bread is golden brown remove it from the oven.

 - Lift the bread on the parchment paper from the Dutch oven and place it (with the parchment paper) on the rack to cool it down.
 Let the bread cool for at least 1 hour.

 - Use sharp bread knife to slice the bread.
 Enjoy it with your favourite toppings!

 - This recipe is adjusted to all-purpose flour, but you can mix it whatever ration you want with wheat bread flour or whole wheat flour.
 Both works well with this recipe.
 If you want to use rye flour, see the recipe here.